mercator-ocean/copernicus-marine-toolbox/README.md

 - on **UNIX** platforms: `export COPERNICUSMARINE_CACHE_DIRECTORY=<PATH>`
 - on **Windows** platforms: `set COPERNICUSMARINE_CACHE_DIRECTORY=<PATH>`

+### Network configuration

 #### Disable SSL

 A global SSL context is used when making HTTP calls using the `copernicusmarine` Toolbox.
 For some reason, it can lead to unexpected behavior depending on your network configuration.
 You can set the `COPERNICUSMARINE_DISABLE_SSL_CONTEXT` environment variable to any value to globally disable the usage of SSL in the toolbox:

 - on **UNIX** platforms: `export COPERNICUSMARINE_DISABLE_SSL_CONTEXT=True`
 - on **Windows** platforms: `set COPERNICUSMARINE_DISABLE_SSL_CONTEXT=True`

+#### Trust Env for python libraries

+To do HTTP calls, the Copernicus Marine Toolbox uses two python libraries: requests and aiohttp.
+By default, those libraries will have `trust_env` values set to `True`.
+If you want to deactivate this, you can set `COPERNICUSMARINE_TRUST_ENV=False` (default `True`).
+This can be useful for example if you don't want those libraries to read your `.netrc` file as it has been reported that having a `.netrc` with a line: "default login anonymous password user@site" is incompatible with S3 connection required by the toolbox.

+#### Proxy

+To use proxies, as describe in the [aiohttp documentation](https://docs.aiohttp.org/en/stable/client_advanced.html#proxy-support) you can use two options:

+- set the `HTTPS_PROXY` variable.
+For eg: `HTTPS_PROXY="http://user:pass@some.proxy.com"`.
+It should work even with `COPERNICUSMARINE_TRUST_ENV=False`.
+- use a `.netrc` file but be aware that having a line: "default login anonymous password user@site" is incompatible with S3 connection required by the toolbox.
+Also note that if you have `COPERNICUSMARINE_TRUST_ENV=True` (the default value) then if `NETRC` environment variable is set with a specified location, the `.netrc` file will be read from the specified location there rather than from `~/.netrc`.

 ## Command Line Interface (CLI)